Courses

 Build-a-Bot, LEGO or Arduino SumoBot, RoboCup Challenge

-Over 6 weeks, students will design, build, and program robots to autonomously navigate and collect garbage randomly spread out in a confined area.
-The challenge will be a timed event with prizes being awarded to the most effective garbage cleaning bot and an innovation award given to the most creatively designed and/or programmed bot.
+The challenge is a timed event with prizes being awarded to the most effective pollution cleaning bot and an innovation award given to the most creatively designed and/or programmed bot.

-The challenge will be scaffolded into Intermediate (Grades 3-6), Middle (Grades 7-9), and Senior (Grades 10+).
+The challenge is scaffolded into Intermediate (Grades 3-6), Middle (Grades 7-9), and Senior (Grades 10+).

 Students may choose to work in teams or alone.